redecentralize/alternative-internet/README.md

 [Project Meshnet](https://projectmeshnet.org/) aims to build a sustainable decentralized alternative internet.
 Used by [Hyperboria](http://hyperboria.net/) and built on [CJDNS](http://cjdns.info/).

+### Serval Project

+[The Serval Project](http://www.servalproject.org/) lets mobile phones make phone calls to each other peer-to-peer without a base station.

 ### Tavern

 [Tavern](https://tavern.com/) is a distributed, anonymous, unblockable network designed to ensure that no one is silenced, censored, or cut off from the rest of the world